 The Send\Data (CMSEND) call sends up to 32767 bytes of data to the remote program.
 When issued during a mapped conversation (which we are using), this call sends one data record to the remote program.
 In this context, a data record is the contents of the buffer passed on the Send\Data call.

 The format for Send\Data is:

 '''

-CALL CMSEND(conversation_ID, input
+CALL CMSEND(conversation_ID,

-buffer, input
+buffer,

-send_length, input
+send_length,

-request_to_send_received, output
+request_to_send_received,

-return_code) output
+return_code)

 '''